Fernando Rey

-Fernando Casado Arambillet (La Coruña (Spain), 20 September 1917 – Madrid (Spain), 9 March 1994), best known as Fernando Rey, was a Spanish film, theatre, and television actor, who worked in both Europe and the United States.
+Fernando Casado Arambillet (20 September 1917 – 9 March 1994), best known as Fernando Rey, was a Spanish film, theatre, and television actor, who worked in both Europe and the United States.
 A suave, international actor best known for his roles in the films of surrealist director Luis Buñuel (Viridiana, 1961; Tristana, 1970; Discreet Charm of the Bourgeoisie, 1972; That Obscure Object of Desire, 1977) and as the drug lord Alain Charnier in The French Connection (1971) and French Connection II (1975), he appeared in more than 150 films over half a century.

 The debonair Rey was described by French Connection producer Philip D'Antoni as "the last of the Continental guys".
 He achieved his greatest fame after he turned 50: "Perhaps it is a pity that my success came so late in life", he told the Los Angeles Times.
 "It might have been better to have been successful while young, like El Cordobés in the bullring.
 Then your life is all before you to enjoy it."

 Biography

-The beginnings
+Early life

-Rey was born in A Coruña, Spain, the son of Captain Casado Veiga and Sara Arambillet Rey.
-He studied architecture, but the Spanish Civil War interrupted his university studies which led him to his success.
+Rey was born in A Coruña, Spain, the son of Fernando Casado Veiga and Sara Arambillet Rey.
+He studied architecture, but the Spanish Civil War interrupted his university studies.
+Rey and his father, an army colonel, fought on the side of the Loyalists against the forces of Francisco Franco.
+His family was wealthy, but by the end of the war they were impoverished.
+His father was sentenced to death after the war, but the sentence was suspended.